SDGforskning/sdg-strings/SDG02_query_action_WoS.md

-      OR "ecoagricultur*" OR "eco agricultur*" OR "permaculture" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fish farm*"
+      OR "ecoagricultur*" OR "eco agricultur*" OR "permaculture" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fish farm*" OR "mariculture" OR
-      OR
         (
           ("crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses"